mikolajroszak/qsp-protocol-node/README.md

 To run the node with an account different from the one given as default, create a new account (e.g., using MyEtherWallet).

-Record the passphrase and the ew Ethereum account address, storing the keystore file in an accessible location.
+Record the passphrase and the new Ethereum account address, storing the keystore file in an accessible location.
 Change the keystore location in the yaml configuration file.